-The Center for Cryptologic History (CCH) keeps history alive by enhancing the knowledge and decision-making abilities of the intelligence community (IC).
-A critical asset, the CCH provides a historical and objective account of cryptologic history for the IC, the Department of Defense, other government agencies, academia, and the general public.
-Visit our Historical Publications page to view the historical publications available online.
+The NSA Center for Cryptologic History (CCH) keeps history alive by enhancing the knowledge and decision-making abilities of the Intelligence Community (IC).
+A critical asset, the center provides a historical and objective account of cryptologic history for the IC, the Department of Defense, other government agencies, academia, and the general public.

-At the CCH, we believe learning from the past can help improve future decision making.
-Through the National Cryptologic School (NCS), we offer numerous learning opportunities for intelligence professionals.
+NSA believes learning from the past can help improve future decision making.
+In partnership with our National Cryptologic School, we offer numerous learning opportunities for intelligence professionals.
 These include a variety of history courses, seminars, illustrated lectures, and case studies.
 Our many publications, classified and unclassified, document the past and enable today's cryptologic professionals to benefit from a historical perspective as they tackle increasingly challenging missions.

-Our calendar of special programs and events explores the impact of history on current issues and operations.
-Each year, the Schorreck Memorial Lecture brings a distinguished intelligence historian to NSA/CSS for a public presentation.
-Every two years, the CCH sponsors the Symposium on Cryptologic History.
-Our Scholar-in-Residence Program brings an outstanding academic historian to NSA/CSS for a year of research.
+NSA's Center for Cryptologic History staff of professional historians publishes a calendar of special programs and events annually that explores the impact of history on current issues and operations.
+Each year, the Schorreck Memorial Lecture brings a distinguished intelligence historian to NSA for a public presentation.
+Every two years, we sponsor the Symposium on Cryptologic History.
+Our Scholar-in-Residence Program brings an outstanding academic historian to NSA for a year of research.